IanChen83/notification-store/README.md

 ## TODO

-- Add Promise as a subscriber.
+- Add Promise as a subscriber
+- Provide performance metrics

 ## License